Apple Pancake Recipe

 Step six

-Add the egg, milk, water and oil and use a spatula to mix until just combined.
+Add the egg, milk, water, and oil and use a spatula or whisk to mix until just combined.
 (D)

 Step seven

-Heat the sauté pan on medium.
-Once it has heated, add a dollop of butter and once it melts, spoon in some batter.
-I make 4 pancakes at a time.
+Heat the sauté pan on medium heat.
+Once heated, add a dollop of butter and spoon in some batter when it melts.
+I make four pancakes at a time.

 Step eight